kbengine/kbengine/kbe/src/lib/python/Doc/library/stdtypes.rst

 The principal built-in types are numerics, sequences, mappings, classes, instances and exceptions.

+Some collection classes are mutable.
+The methods that add, subtract, or rearrange their members in place, and don't return a specific item, never return the collection instance itself but ``None``.

 Some operations are supported by several object types; in particular, practically all objects can be compared, tested for truth value, and converted to a string (with the :func:`repr` function or the slightly different